-When we think of Ireland, we often think of endless hills full of lush, bright grass, cows and sheep grazing peacefully on them.
-This picture should not only be a romantic reminder of the supposedly good old days.
-It should become a model for a new orientation of agriculture and sustainability – in Ireland and the whole world.
+When we think of Ireland, we often think of endless hills of lush, bright grass with cows and sheep grazing on it.
+This picture should not only be a reminder of the good old days, but a model for a new direction for agriculture and sustainability – in Ireland and the whole world.

 Sustainability as a niche

-The idea for the large-scale offensive was not born out of pure love for the environment and nature.
-Ireland suffered particularly badly from the banking crisis around 2008, and after years of recovery, Ireland faced massive problems .
-Fortunately, this hardly affected the traditionally strong agricultural sector, which includes relatively small, often inherited farms.
+The idea for this initiative was not born out of pure love for the environment and nature.
+Ireland suffered particularly badly from the financial crisis of 2008, and after years of recovery, Ireland faced massive problems .
+Fortunately, this crisis barely affected the traditionally strong agricultural sector, which includes relatively small, often inherited farms.

 Ireland as a model green island in terms of sustainability?